2018 Election Process for the Board of Commissioners

 March 1: Open call for candidates interested in serving on the Board of Commissioners

-March 31: Deadline for interested individuals to submit a Statement of Interest.
-Statements of interest must be submitted to firstname.lastname@example.org by 5:00 PM (EDT) March 31.
+March 31: Deadline for interested individuals to submit a Statement of Interest (email@example.com by 5:00 PM (EDT) March 31).

 April 15: The final candidates are submitted to membership for a vote.

-(no later than) May 1: Election results are compiled and the new Board members are notified and changeover occurs.
+May 1: Election results compiled and new Board members notified; changeover occurs at that time.

 Interested candidates may contact Heather Alderman (firstname.lastname@example.org) with questions.